AnyLog-co/documentation/anylog commands.md

 Explanation:
 Drops a partition in the named database and table.
 [partition name] is optional.
 If partition name is omitted, the oldest partition of the table is dropped and if the table has only one partition, an error value is returned.
 [keep] is optional.
-If a value is provided, the oldest partition will be dropped only if the number of remaining partitions is greater or equal to the value provided.
+If a value is provided, the oldest partitions will be dropped to keep the number of partitions as the value provided.
 If table name is asterisk (*), a partition from every table from the specified database is dropped.
 If partition name is asterisk (*), all the partitions are dropped.